-The Company's investment portfolio includes investment, cash on deposit and interest receivable denominated in US dollars and as such, the Company's balance sheet can be affected significantly by movements in exchange rates.
+The Company's investment portfolio includes investments in USA and UK, cash on deposit and interest receivable denominated in US dollars and Pounds sterling.
+As such, the Company's balance sheet can be affected significantly by movements in exchange rates.
 The Company's current policy is not to hedge its investment portfolio.
 The carrying value of these foreign currency denominated assets at balance date was as follows:

-2012 2011
+2013 2012

-Carrying amount \$ Carrying amount \$
+Carrying amount AUD \$ Carrying amount AUD \$

-Cash and cash equivalents 15,502 12,856
+Cash and cash equivalents 31,551 15,502

-Investments 5,099,654 5,927,072
+Investments 7,517,994 5,099,654

-5,115,156 5,939,928
+7,549,545 5,115,156